 - Drinking water may be contaminated – do not drink any water unless you know it is safe.

-- Food may be contaminated, or spoiled due to a power failure.
+- Food may be contaminated by floodwater or spoiled due to a power failure.

-Never use contaminated water to wash dishes, brush your teeth, wash your hands, wash and prepare food, make ice or prepare baby formula.
-Local water authorities will advise you if the tap water is unsafe to use.
+Never use unsafe, contaminated water to wash dishes, brush your teeth, wash your hands, wash and prepare food, make ice or to prepare baby formula.
+Local water agencies will tell you if tap water is unsafe to use.
 Refer to the next section for more information.

 If you have any open cut or sore that has been exposed to floodwater: